ecohealthalliance/predict-behav-report/README.md

    -   Note: if you selected TRUE for run_lasso <- TRUE (step 8), the lasso will run at this time (and may take a long time)

-Additional Information
+*Additional Information *

-*** Every time the illness_outcomes, heatmap_taxa_outcomes, and/or tabular_lasso_taxa_outcomes are changed in the user-inputs.R script, new Tabular reports, Heatmap reports, and Lasso reports are generated in the outputs/reports folder.
+Every time the illness_outcomes, heatmap_taxa_outcomes, and/or tabular_lasso_taxa_outcomes are changed in the user-inputs.R script, new Tabular reports, Heatmap reports, and Lasso reports are generated in the outputs/reports folder.
 Unless you change the country of analysis, the Summary report and Sitemaps report will remain the same.

-APPENDIX:
+## APPENDIX:

 I. Variable Names

-1. New variables (do not explicitly appear in the human questionnaire)
+1. New variables (these are variables that we create in the report and that do not explicitly appear in the human questionnaire)

-Variable name: crowding index
+      *crowding index*
       Definition: # of people in dwelling (including respondent) /# of rooms in dwelling (excluding bathroom and kitchen)
       Note: higher crowding index indicates a more crowded dwelling

-Variable name: 'taxa' contact-direct
+      *taxa contact-direct*
       Includes the following contact types: pets; handled; raised; cooked/handled; eaten raw/undercooked; eaten sick; found dead/collected; scratched/bitten; hunted/trapped; slaughtered

-Variable name: 'taxa' contact-indirect
+      *taxa contact-indirect*
       Includes the following contact types: feces in or near food; in house

-Variable name: age group
+      *age group*
       Definition: created 4 age groupings, utilized in the Heatmaps report and Lasso report Response options: under 18; 18 to 40; 41 to 60; over 60

 2. Questionnaire variables